Dendrobranchiata: Thorax

-The carapace grows from the thorax to cover the cephalothorax, and extends forwards between the eyes into a rostrum.
+The carapace originates from the thorax to cover the cephalothorax, and extends forwards between the eyes into a rostrum.
 This is only as long as the stalked eyes in Benthesicymidae, Luciferidae and Sergestidae, but considerably longer in Aristeidae.

 As well as the three pairs of maxillipeds, the thorax also bears five pairs of pereiopods, or walking legs; the first three of these end in small chelae (pincers).
 The last two pereiopods are absent in Luciferidae and Acetes, but much longer than the preceding pereiopods in Hymenopenaeus and Xiphopenaeus.

 The thoracic appendages carry gills, which are protected beneath the carapace.
 The gills are typically branched, and so resemble trees, lending the group its scientific name, Dendrobranchiata, from the Greek words δένδρον (dendron, tree) and βράγχια (branchia, gills).

 Pleon

 The pleon, or abdomen, is similar in length to the cephalothorax.
 It has six segments, the first five bearing lamellar pleopods, and the last one bearing uropods.
 The pleopods are biramous, except in Sicyoniidae, where they are uniramous.
 The uropods and telson collectively form the tail fan; the uropods are not divided by a diaeresis, as they are in many other decapods.
 The telson is pointed and is usually armed with four pairs of setae or spines.